top of page

 Year 12-13 A'level

 The children's and young adults will also be on table looms and will include elements of free play and design.
-These dates have yet to be arranged.
+Proposed dates 27th - 30th July

-Please contact here to enquire or to be placed on the waiting list
+Please contact here to enquire, for more information or to be placed on the waiting list

 Summer School